-This briefing has been prepared to provide an overview of our current programme in response to the work undertaken by a previous scrutiny working group which reviewed the local Autism Spectrum Conditions Diagnosis Pathway.
+This briefing report has been prepared to provide an overview of our current work programme with regards to a Children and Young People's Neurodiversity Pathway.

-Greater national focus on Children and Young People learning disabilities and/ or autism It is important to highlight in this briefing that we have seen a greater focus nationally on strategy for improving access to the right care and support for children and young people with learning disabilities and/ or autism as outlined in the NHS Long Term Plan.
+Greater national focus on Children and Young People learning disabilities and/ or autism

+It is important to highlight in this briefing that we have seen a greater focus nationally on strategy for improving access to the right care and support for children and young people with learning disabilities and/ or autism as outlined in the NHS Long Term Plan.
 The NHSe Long Term plan sets out a clear vision to ensure that all people with a learning disability, autism, or both can live happier, healthier, longer lives.
 Setting out a system commitment to improving NHS services by providing timely support to children and young people and their families.

 Furthermore, we are pleased to see a focus on Learning Disability and Autism as part of the COVID-19 mental health and wellbeing recovery action plan.
 This plan sets out specific actions to prevent, mitigate and respond to the mental health impacts of the pandemic during 2021/22 through the allocation of non-recurrent funding to target challenges brought about by the pandemic.
 For example, during the pandemic as a result of government guidance; face to face appointments were temporarily placed on hold from March 2020.
-As a result NEL has benefitted from additional investment to allocate to Young Minds Matter to recruit additional psychology support to increase capacity for specialist assessment for ASD/ ADHD.
+As a result NEL has benefitted from additional investment to allocate to Young Minds Matter to recruit additional psychology support to increase capacity for specialist assessment for ASD/ADHD.